thenexthub/Codira/docs/ABI/CallingConvention.rst

       case Maybe
     }

-  If Swift, in its infinite wisdom, decided to lay this out sequentially, and to use invalid pointer values the class to indicate that the other cases are present, the layout would look as follows::
+  If Codira, in its infinite wisdom, decided to lay this out sequentially, and to use invalid pointer values the class to indicate that the other cases are present, the layout would look as follows::